SoftInstigate/restheart-website/docs/develop/best-practices.md

 {: .bs-callout.bs-callout-warning }
 `filterProperties` can only filter out root properties.
 Avoid using it to filter nested properties.

+{: .bs-callout.bs-callout-warning }
+It is difficult to filter out properties from a write request because it can use the dot notation and update operators, so that properties to filter out could be in a complex structure as `{"$set": "sub.secret": true }}`.
+The suggested way is checking the request using an Interceptor of `restheart-platform-security` to forbid request containing them.
+See [Forbid write requests containing specific properties to all roles but admin](#forbid-write-requests-containing-specific-properties-to-all-roles-but-admin) for an example.

 In the following example, we add the Transformer `filterProperties` to Response to filter out the nested property `secret`, and apply it on read requests on collection `/coll`.
 We will filter out the property to all users but for `admin`.

-In order to apply the Transformer we are going to programmatically apply it defining a [Global Transformer](/docs/plugins/apply/#apply-a-transformer-programmatically) and enable it using an [Initializer](/docs/develop/core-plugins/#initializers)
+In order to enable the Transformer we are going to programmatically apply it defining a [Global Transformer](/docs/plugins/apply/#apply-a-transformer-programmatically) and enable it using an [Initializer](/docs/develop/core-plugins/#initializers)

 {: .black-code }
 ``` java